Beginners Guide to Identify Multibaggers Stocks - Learn and Earn!

-Image-2 and Image-3 are the two examples for uptrend scripts.
+Image-2 and Image-3 are the two examples of uptrend stocks.

 A Downtrend consists of series of Lower Lows (LL) and Lower Highs (LH) as shown in the above image.
 We can say, the price is in a downtrend until it keeps making LL and LH.

-Image-5 and Image-6 are the two examples for downtrend scripts.
+Image-5 and Image-6 are the two examples of downtrend scrips.

 When the price starts making the same Lows and same Highs, it can be recognized as a sideways trend.